CypherPoet/SwiftUIPolygon/README.md

 )
 ```

-From there, you can `import Polygon` wherever you'd like to use it.
+From there, you can `import SwiftUIPolygon` wherever you'd like to use it.

 ## Usage